PierreBeucher/k8s.training.crafteo.io/src/scheduling/inter-pod-affinity.md

 Context: you want to spread Vote Pods on your nodes to even load and improve redundancy and resilience.

-Prefer scheduling Vote Pods on Node which doesn't already have one using an affinity such as:
+Example: Require scheduling Vote Pods on Node which doesn't already have one using an affinity such as:

 ```yml
       affinity: